patternchef/Module_5/README.md

 There are two parts to this assignment.

 __Part 1__: import the foodTrucksJSON.js data into your instance of mongodb by following the instructions in the dataImport.txt file in the Module_5 repository.
-Refactor the following routes (remove the /food-types and /food-types/:name routes for this assignment) to use a Mongoose model to retrieve, update, or delete the relevant data.
+In your express application, refactor the following routes (remove the /food-types and /food-types/:name routes for this assignment) to use a Mongoose model to retrieve, update, or delete the relevant data.
 You're going to define your truckModel module in a file called models/truckModel.js.
 The database you'll connect to is foodTruckAPI (this will be part of the connection string you use to connect in the [mongoose.connect()](http://slides.com/kinakuta/deck-10?token=mIjyUCbk#/14) call)

 __GET__ /trucks